Control-plane goals

 Where goals live in the shipped control plane

 The control-plane file the system ships is AGENTS.md.
-KB goals live in a dedicated ## KB Goals section near the top, structured into five subsections:
+KB goals live in a dedicated ## KB Goals and Scope section near the top, structured into three subsections:

 - Purpose — what decisions or actions the KB supports